ShaunaMyers/kick-start-this-api/README.md

 # Turing Tip Jar API

-This API was built with Express with a PostgreSQL database for the project [Turing Tip Jar](https://github.com/ShaunaMyers/kick-start-this).
+This API was built with Express with a PostgreSQL database for the project [Kickstart This](https://github.com/ShaunaMyers/kick-start-this).

 The API is deployed on Heroku: [here](https://kickstartthisapi.herokuapp.com/)